 UEFA EURO 2012, Poland-Ukraine: Slavek and Slavko

 It is always important to get approval from local dignitaries and the then Polish Football Federation (PZPN) president Grzegorz Lato immediately warmed to Slavek and Slavko.
 "I especially like their hair – 40 years ago I had hair like that," he said.
-What hair it was, brushing the ceiling and dyed in the hosts' national colours in case the team shirts proved inconclusive.
-The twins could play a bit too.
+What hair it was too – brushing the ceiling and dyed in the co-hosts' national colours in case the team shirts proved inconclusive.
+The twins could play a bit as well.

 ©UEFA.com 1998-2017.
 All rights reserved.